bolidbe/macqueen/packages/mcqueen-icons/README.md

 ## Usage

-McQueenIcons exports each component as ES6 modules :
+McQueenIcons exports each component as ES6 modules:

 ```js
 import { ChevronDownIcon } from '@bolid/mcqueen-icons';